-Cherry angioma is usually diagnosed clinically and no investigations are necessary for the majority of lesions.
-It has a characteristic red-clod or lobular pattern on dermatoscopy (called lacunar pattern using conventional pattern analysis).
+Cherry angioma is usually diagnosed clinically and investigation is not necessary for the majority of lesions.
+It has a characteristic red-clod or lobular pattern on dermoscopy (called lacunar pattern using conventional pattern analysis).

 Cherry angiomas are harmless, so do not have to be treated.
 Occasionally, they are removed to exclude a malignant skin lesion such as nodular melanoma.

 If desired for cosmetic reasons, a cherry angioma can be simply removed by one of the following methods: